Mathpix/spectra-review-paper-competition/submissions/GANs.md

 > [January 15, 2019](https://twitter.com/goodfellow_ian/status/1084973596236144640?ref_src=twsrc%5Etfw)

-## The Original Generative Adversarial Network
+# The Original Generative Adversarial Network

-A generative model $G$ creating synthetic samples is paired with a discriminative model $D$ that estimates the probability of that synthetic data to be created by $G$ or to be a sample of the original data.
+A generative model G creating synthetic samples is paired with a discriminative model D that estimates the probability of that synthetic data to be created by G or to be a sample of the original data.
 In the original GAN paper, both G and D are feedforward neural networks.

-The police VS robber analogy is mentioned in the original work but the art forger VS art inspector analogy is seemingly more fitting:  (Sharon Zhou analogy)

-$G$ must maximize the probability of $D$ making a mistake. $D$

-> The generative model can be thought of as analogous to a team of counterfeiters, trying to produce fake currency and use it without detection, while the discriminative model is analogous to the police, trying to detect the counterfeit currency.
-Competition in this game drives both teams to improve their methods until the counterfeits are indistiguishable from the genuine articles.
+> "The generative model can be thought of as analogous to a team of counterfeiters, trying to produce fake currency and use it without detection, while the discriminative model is analogous to the police, trying to detect the counterfeit currency.
+Competition in this game drives both teams to improve their methods until the counterfeits are indistiguishable from the genuine articles."
 [Goodfellow et. al.](https://arxiv.org/pdf/1406.2661.pdf)

-minimax game.
-G aims to maximize the overlap between the distribution of the original data and the distribution of the fake data.
+The police VS robber abalogy corresponds to a minimax game, where G aims to maximize the overlap between the distribution of the original data and the distribution of the fake data.
 Applying cross-entropy on point estimates is only an approximation and will be later improved upon with Wasserstein GANs (see below).

 ![\begin{equation}
 \min _{G} \max _{D} V(D, G)=\mathbb{E}_{\boldsymbol{x} \sim p_{\mathrm{data}}(\boldsymbol{x})}[\log D(\boldsymbol{x})]+\mathbb{E}_{\boldsymbol{z} \sim p_{\boldsymbol{z}}(\boldsymbol{z})}[\log (1-D(G(\boldsymbol{z})))]